pyrtlsdr/pyrtlsdr/README.md

 # Description

 pyrtlsdr is a simple Python interface to devices supported by the RTL-SDR project, which turns certain USB DVB-T dongles employing the Realtek RTL2832U chipset into low-cost, general purpose software-defined radio receivers.
-It wraps all the functions in the [librtlsdr library](http://sdr.osmocom.org/trac/wiki/rtl-sdr) (including asynchronous read support), and also provides a more Pythonic API.
+It wraps many of the functions in the [librtlsdr library](http://sdr.osmocom.org/trac/wiki/rtl-sdr) (including asynchronous read support), and also provides a more Pythonic API.